 It’s striking just how much a sewing workshop can resemble the women of yesteryear sitting in a close group, sewing, gossiping, sharing ideas, opening themselves up to the input of others, learning to appreciate the unique strengths and weaknesses of each other, and just enjoying the whole ethos generated by this type of intimate, consultative activity.

-And if you’re looking for a project, you might like to try making Millie.
+And if you’re looking for some easy sewing projects that are perfect for kids then have a look at my latest book The Zenki Way.
+And if you’re looking for a project you can sew right now, you might like to try making Millie.
 She’s an easy-to-sew softie, a friend and a great place to start your sewing adventures.

 I love this – I never thought of the “balance to the competitive spirit our society stresses” – that’s wonderful!